Best AVO lawyers in Sydney

-Australian Criminal Law Group are Sydney’s best criminal lawyers to fight Apprehended Violence Orders.
+Let Australian Criminal Law Group criminal lawyers Sydney fight your apprehended Violence Orders.

 Our criminal lawyers’ experience with Apprehended Violence Orders is that they are often unfair, unnecessary and based on untrue allegations designed to destroy your life.
 They are overused by police.
 Anyone can walk into a local court and apply for one.
 Their effect can be to ban you from your home and make it a crime for you to talk to your wife and kids.
 We fight them vigorously.